Evaporator (marine): Submarines

 Vapour-compression distillers were installed on US submarines shortly before World War 2.
 Early attempts had been made with evaporators running from diesel engine exhaust heat, but these could only be used when the submarine was running at speed on the surface.
 A further difficulty with submarines was the need to produce high-quality water for topping up their large storage batteries.
 Typical consumption on a war patrol was around 500 USgal per day for hotel services, drinking, cooking, washing (Note: Although German U-boats relied on saltwater soap, US practice was to fit adequate distilling plant.) etc. and also for replenishing the diesel engine cooling system.
-A further 500 gallons per week was required for the batteries.
-The standard Badger model X-1 for diesel submarines could produce 1,000 gallons per day.
-Tank capacity of 5,600 gallons (1,200 of which was battery water) was provided, around 10 days reserve.
+A further 500 USgal per week was required for the batteries.
+The standard Badger model X-1 for diesel submarines could produce 1000 USgal per week.
+Tank capacity of 5600 USgal 1200 USgal of which was battery water) were provided, around 10 days reserve.
 With the appearance of nuclear submarines and their plentiful electricity supply, even larger plants could be installed.
 The X-1 plant was designed so that it could be operated when snorkelling, or even when completely submerged.
-As the ambient pressure increased when submerged, and thus the boiling point, additional heat was required in these submarine distillers, and so they were designed to run with electric heat continuously.
+As the ambient pressure increased when submerged, and thus the boiling point, additional heat was required in these submarine distillers, so they were designed to run with electric heat continuously.